jcranney/gxccd-wrap/README.md

 ## gxccd
-Wrapper around `gxccd` C library.
+Rust wrapper around [`gxccd`](https://www.gxccd.com/) C library.

 ## Dependencies
 ### `libgxccd`
-This crate is a wrapper around the [gxccd](https://www.gxccd.com/) C library provided by Moravian Instruments, and as such, redistributes the original library in binary form without modification, as permitted by the `libgxccd` license reproduced here:
+This crate is a wrapper around the [gxccd](https://www.gxccd.com/) C library provided by Moravian Instruments, and as such, redistributes the original library in binary form (`./lib/libgxccd.a`) without modification, as permitted by the `libgxccd` license (reproduced here):
 ```license
 The Moravian Instruments (MI) camera library.